 Over time, ammonia converts to Nitrite which is very toxic and will quickly kill the salmon fry.
-Your ammonia test kits will not measure Nitrites, so test for ammonia frequently and take action when ammonia is present before it converts to Nitrites.

-Students involved in hands-on care of the fry develop empathy and a stronger stewardship ethic.
+Your ammonia test kits will not measure Nitrites, so test for ammonia frequently and take action when involved in hands-on care of the fry develop empathy and a stronger stewardship ethic.